FIRST LOGIN TO YOUR ADMIN PANEL AND ACCESS THE PRODUCT SECTION

 HOW TO FILL THE INFORMATION OF YOUR PRODUCTS?

-After clicking on "Add Product" as above, you will land on this page where the product informations are empty and needs to be filled.
+After clicking on "Add Product" as above, you will land on this page where the product information is empty and needs to be filled.

 This is the name of your product as it will be seen by the visitors on the website

 This will be the description of your product.
-Best is to indicate as much useful informations as possible which will facilitate the buying process of the customers.
+Best is to indicate as much useful information as possible which will facilitate the buying process of the customers.